ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/listeners/what-are-conversion-listeners-and-how-to-work-with-them.dotnet.markdown

-# Client API : What are conversion listeners and how to work with them?
+# Listeners : What are conversion listeners and how to work with them?

 Conversion listeners provide users with hook for additional logic when converting an entity to a document/metadata pair and backwards.